Torch Glow Bougainvillea

 Bougainvillea 'Torch Glow'Item #1267 USDA Hardiness Zone: 10 - 11

-- OverviewLight Needs:Full sunWatering Needs:Once established, needs only occasional watering.Average Landscape Size:Moderate grower to 6 to 8 ft. tall, 3 ft. wide.
+- OverviewLight Needs:Full sunWatering Needs:Once established, water occasionally; more in extreme heat or containers.Average Landscape Size:Moderate growing; reaches 6 to 8 ft. tall, 3 ft. wide.

 - History & LoreHistory:This plant was named for French explorer Louis-Antoine de Bougainville who circumnavigated the globe in the mid 18th century.
 A stop at the Solomon Islands caused his staff to find the woody lianas which they named for their captain.
 Twelve other species are scattered throughout the frost free regions of South America.
 This hybrid's ancestry is unknown, but virtually all contemporary forms were derived from crosses of three species, B. spectabilis, B. glabra and B. peruviana.Lore:The intense color of these plants, often mistaken for the flowers is actually the bracts which draw pollinators to smaller more insignificant white tubular flowers nestled within.